SarthakMakhija/1brc/README.md

 sys	0m0.037s
 ```

-This branch `profiling_1` focuses on improving CPU bound operations.
+This branch `profiling_1` focuses on improving CPU bound and IO operations for a single core.

 ### Changes: Round1